 - Turn heat to medium.

-- Add the oils, wax and mica to the glass bowl.
+- Add the red raspberry leaf oil, lipstick sliver and beeswax to the glass bowl.

-- Once the beeswax is melted, remove from heat.
+- Once the beeswax and lipstick is melted, remove from heat.

 - Pour into lip balm container.